Choose options

 - Weight (without case): approx. 710g

-- Incl. wooden core case, genuine leather sheath (stitched) and brass applications
+- Incl. case with wooden core, genuine leather sheath (stitched) and brass applications

 The above specifications may vary slightly from specimen to specimen.